CHICO UNIFIED SCHOOL DISTRICT

 24,000 people were displaced by the Camp Fire, and it left behind extensive trauma for Chico Unified and its surrounding communities.
 With Care Solace integrated into the MTSS, Chico Unified is able to meet the growing demand for mental health services.

 “Enrollment at our district is rising, and thanks to the internal support of our staff, and external support of our community partners and Care Solace, we’re able to meet the immense need for mental health support in our area,” Staley shared.
 “The combination of services we’re able to provide ensures we’re able to meet individuals where they are, and serve the whole person.”

 About Care Solace

 Care Solace is a web-based care navigation system that enables the fast, easy and convenient connection of students and families in need of mental health care to qualified providers and resources.
-Care Concierge experts are available 24/7 to help families through the process of accessing community-based mental health programs and resources or telehealth services.
+Care Companions are available 24/7/365 to help families and staff through the process of accessing community-based mental health programs and resources or telehealth services.
 Visit CareSolace.org to find out how we can partner with your district to support and strengthen your MTSS.